MinaMoazami/powerbi-customer-churn-analysis/README.md

 # 📉 Customer Churn Analysis in Power BI

-This project analyzes customer churn data from a fictional telecom company, **Databel**, using **Power BI**.
+This project analyzes customer churn data from a telecom company, **Databel**, using **Power BI**.
 It was developed as part of a real-world case study offered by **DataCamp** and covers everything from data modeling to dashboard design.

 ## 🎯 Objective